MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

   	- objects are cached for the life of the TTL (time to live)
   	- you can clear cached objects (invalidation), but you will be charged
   - **origin**: origin of all the files to be distributed.
 Can be S3, EC2 instance, Elastic Load Balancer, or Route53...
+    - origin group: may contain two origins: a primary and a secondary; failover can be enabled
   - **distribution**: a collection of edge locations given to CDN
 - web distribution vs. RTMP (for media streaming)
 - benefit: use AWS backbone network, instead of traversing internet
 - does NOT have the capability to route the traffic to the closest edge location via an **Anycast static IP address**
   - Global Accelerator can
+- troubleshoot: if origin server keeps being hit instead of edge location:
+  - cache-control max-age directive might be too low
+  - unused object may never have been requested before
 - Restricted access
 	- CloudFront **signed URLs**: 1 file for 1 URLs
 	- CloudFront **signed cookie**: 1 cookie for multiple files